 ~ Jac O'Keeffe

 Do not criticize anyone today as criticism deepens your belief in separation.
 Do not gossip or convey any unnecessary opinion about another.
 Judging others is a habit that feeds the erroneous perception of individuality.
+Being in observer mode replaces the habit of buying into the "me" story.

 ~ Jac O'Keeffe